astrosica/W3-DIT/README.md

-# DIT photometry of the W3 giant molecular cloud
+# DIT photometry data reduction and calibration

-This repository contains my code for reducing the DIT photometric observations of W3.
+This repository contains my code for reducing and calibrating the DIT photometric observations of W3.